DE | EN

 Consent

-"Consent" of the data subject means any freely given specific, informed and unambiguous indication of his or her wishes in the form of a statement or other unambiguous affirmative act by which the data subject signifies his or her agreement to the processing of personal data relating to him or her.
+“Consent” of the data subject means any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.

 Lawfulness of processing

-the processing is necessary for the performance of a contract to which the data subject is party or for the implementation of pre-contractual measures taken at the data subject's request;
+processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract;

-the processing is necessary for compliance with a legal obligation to which the controller is subject;
+processing is necessary for compliance with a legal obligation to which the controller is subject;

-the processing is necessary in order to protect the vital interests of the data subject or another natural person;
+processing is necessary in order to protect the vital interests of the data subject or of another natural person;

-the processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller;
+processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller;

-the processing is necessary for the purposes of the legitimate interests of the controller or of a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child.
+processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child.

 Information about the collection of personal data